grandmaster-nf/cayman/docs/weapon.md

 - **Riskrunner** - very good for add clear against hive and fallen.

 ## Special
-With the introduction of champion mods to special weapons with Beyond Light, it’s no longer required to run double primary loadouts for GMs.
+With the introduction of champion mods to special weapons in Beyond Light, it’s no longer required to run a double primary loadouts for GMs.
 Your choice of special weapon will depend on the strike, champ types and team loadout.

 Sniper rifles having anti-barrier and getting bonus damage from the mod make them the ideal special weapons to use for GMs that have barrier champs.

 Vorpal is the best perk to have on snipers.
 A high-impact Anti-barrier sniper with vorpal will break a champion’s barrier with one precision shot.
-Reload perks like Triple tap,Clown cartridge and Fourth times the charm are also very useful.
+Reload perks like Triple tap, Clown cartridge and Fourth times the charm are also very useful.

 A breach Grenade Launcher with blinding grenades is also very handy, but only one player should run it.
 Blinding grenades for GLs will let you stun multiple enemies.
 Also works on majors and elites, but not on champs or bosses.
 Auto-loading holster recommended.